William Mungen: Biography

 Born in Baltimore, Maryland, Mungen moved to Ohio with his parents in 1830 where he attended common schools as a child.
 He taught school, was editor and publisher of the Findlay Democratic Courier and was auditor of Hancock County, Ohio from 1846 to 1850.
 He was a member of the Ohio Senate in 1851 and 1852, studied law and was admitted to the bar in 1853, commencing practice in Findlay, Ohio.
 Mungen was a delegate to the Democratic National Convention in 1856.

 Civil War

 At the outbreak of the Civil War, entered in the Union Army in 1861 as lieutenant colonel of the 57th Ohio Volunteer Infantry Regiment.
 He was later promoted to colonel the same year and served until 1863 when he was honorably discharged.

+Congress

 Mungen was elected a Democrat to the United States House of Representatives in 1866, serving from 1867 to 1871, not being a candidate for renomination in 1870.

+Death and burial

 Afterward, he resumed practicing law until his death in Findlay, Ohio on September 9, 1887.
 He was interred in Maple Grove Cemetery in Findlay.